Michel Didisheim: Associations

 In 1967, with the support of Prince Albert, Didisheim and a few friends founded the association Quartier des Arts with the objective of enhancing the administrative and cultural heart of the Belgian capital.
 He was its first president and remained member of the board until 2011.

 On 25 September 1971 he was a co-founder of Inter Environnement – Bond Beter Leefmilieu, together with Dominique de Wasseige, Mark Dubrulle, Pierre Dulieu, Jan Tanghe and Baudouin du Bus de Warnaffe.
 He was its first president.

 He was also a member of B Plus, an action group promoting Belgian unity and federalism.

 Didisheim is an Honorary Member of the Brussels EU Chapter of the Club of Rome, a non-profit organisation, independent of political, ideological or religious interests.
 Its essential mission is "to act as a global catalyst for change through the identification and analysis of the crucial problems facing humanity and the communication of such problems to the most important public and private decision makers as well as to the general public."

 From 1977 to 1981 he was a lecturer at the 'Université catholique de Louvain', where he created and animated a seminar devoted to the environment.
 At the College of Europe in Bruges he also created a program devoted to the environment.
 The Belgian government appointed him as president of the High School of architecture and visual arts La Cambre in Brussels.
 He was also made a member of the Royal Commission for monuments and sites.

 Honours

 Didisheim received numerous awards and honours including (in 1996) the Medal of Honour from Europa Nostra, the pan-European Federation for Cultural Heritage, for his dedicated and tireless leadership of heritage conservation, which has served not only to motivate public support in Belgium, but also to act as an inspiration more widely in Europe.

 On 18 June 1986, King Baudouin I conferred on Michel Didisheim and all his descendants the hereditary title of Baron, for services rendered to the Belgian dynasty.
-On 19 July 1996, King Albert II conferred on he and his descendants the title of Count.
+On 19 July 1996, King Albert II conferred on him and his descendants the title of Count.
 His armorial motto, a phrase intended to describe his motivation or intention is "Fais face, plus est en toi".